onlytruejames/parallaxCompiler/README.md

 A way to make cool presentations with JSON

-A couple of years ago, I saw a [news story](https://www.bbc.co.uk/news/resources/idt-sh/who_stole_burmas_royal_ruby) on the BBC.
-One of their long reads.
-You scrolled down and cool things happened in the background.
+A couple of years ago, I saw a [news story](https://www.bbc.co.uk/news/resources/idt-sh/who_stole_burmas_royal_ruby) on the BBC, and I thought it was a pretty cool type of presentation.
 A few months later, I made one myself for school, and I've made a few more since then.
 I wrote this compiler so I could make them quicker, and I'm happy with the result.
 It needs improving, but it works.
-It also allows scrolling by button pressing (n for next and p for previous, support *will* be added for customisation soon).
+It also allows scrolling by button pressing (n for next and p for previous, support *should* be added for customisation soon).
+This documentation provides reference for calling the compiler, reference for the syntax so it can compile, and reference for what each keyword compiles to, so the document can be easily modified.

 ---